Pathoschild/canimod.github.io/guides/weather.md

 Q. I want to set snowy weather outside Winter!

-A. You can, as long as you keep in mind what will try to override that.
+A. You can, as long as you keep in mind what days try to override that.

 Q. What about adding new weathers?